mbrauwers/mobile-take-home/README.md

 ### Guestlogix Take Home Test - Mobile

-### Maicon Brauwers - ###
+### Maicon Brauwers Comments

-You can see that a Model View Presenter architecture was utilized.
+* You can see that a Model View Presenter architecture was utilized.
-See in package .../episodelist the feature around the first screen, listing episodes See in package .../episodedetail the feature around the second screen, listing characters See in package .../characterdetail the feature around the third screen, charcter detail In package .../model/entities, the model entities
+* See in package .../episodelist the feature around the first screen, listing episodes
+* See in package .../episodedetail the feature around the second screen, listing characters
+* See in package .../characterdetail the feature around the third screen, charcter detail
+* In package .../model/entities, the model entities
-In package .../model/services, the RickMortyAPI class for actually firing the API calls In package .../model/repository, the RickMortyRepository class that holds de queried data in memory
+* In package .../model/services, the RickMortyAPI class for actually firing the API calls
+* In package .../model/repository, the RickMortyRepository class that holds de queried data in memory

-A singleton pattern was utilized for RickMortyRepository and RickMortyAPI
+* A singleton pattern was utilized for RickMortyRepository and RickMortyAPI

-Use the device back button to navigate back.
+* Use the device back button to navigate back.

 #######